fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Since the TypeScript types do not even exist in runtime, our code does not give us any "safety" agains situations where the request body contains data in a wrong form.

 Giving type variable to _axios.get_ might be ok if we are <i>absolutely sure</i> that the backend behaves correctly and returns always the data in correct form.
-If we want build a robust system we should prepare for surprises and parse the response data in the frontend simillarly that we did [in the previous section](/en/part9/typing_an_express_app#proofing-requests) for the requests to the backend.
+If we want to build a robust system we should prepare for surprises and parse the response data in the frontend simillarly that we did [in the previous section](/en/part9/typing_an_express_app#proofing-requests) for the requests to the backend.

 Let us now wrap up our app by implementing the new note addition: